Skip to main content

 Available operations:

-• perform free-text searches
+• free‑text search

-• access filter management
+• filter management

 • refresh data

-• access contextual menu features
+• contextual menu features

-• print displayed cards (PDF or CSV)
+• print (PDF or CSV)

 • save grid configurations

-Each record includes two tabs:
+Each row includes two tabs:

 Data import / export